Uric Acid (Synovial Fluid)

 joint aspiration.
 To collect the fluid, your healthcare provider inserts a needle

-into the skin near an inflamed joint and withdraws some of the surrounding fluid into
+into the skin near an inflamed joint and withdraws some of the fluid into a vial or

 Does this test pose any risks?